Plan your visit

 The Visitor Centre is the best place to start your journey.
 It’s home to our café, selling a range of snacks and drinks, including our bird-friendly coffee.

-There’s the Sherwood Shop with something for every budget – including our pocket money shoppers – and gifts for all tastes and occasions.
+There’s the shop with something for every budget – including our pocket money shoppers – and gifts for all tastes and occasions.
 The place to pick up your Robin Hood and Sherwood mementos, as well as items from the RSPB range.
-And the toilet facilities are here too, with a Changing Places facility for users with disabilities, and their carers.

 We are also a Breastfeeding Friendly venue.

-It’s here you’ll discover our wonderful Welcome area as well.
-Our staff and volunteers are full of information and inspiration for your visit.
-Snap our map before heading out on our trails too.
+It’s here you’ll discover our wonderful Welcome Area where you will find that our staff and volunteers are full of information and inspiration for your visit.

-Grab refreshments and head out to our amphitheatre whilst you plan your next move, or let the children explore our exciting Robin Hood play area before you begin your forest adventure.
+So, snap our map before heading out on our trails, grab some refreshments and head out to our amphitheatre while you plan your next move, or let the children explore our exciting Robin Hood play area under the oak trees before you begin your forest adventure.

 From here, Sherwood Forest is yours to explore…